zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     ```gradle
     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
+    implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
+    implementation libraries.eureka_client
+    implementation libraries.httpcore
+    implementation libraries.jackson_databind
+    implementation libraries.jackson_dataformat_yaml

+    providedCompile libraries.javax_servlet_api
+    compileOnly libraries.lombok
     ```
+    **Notes:**
+    * You may need to add more dependencies as required by your service implementation.
-    **Note:** At time of writing this guide, ZoweApimlVersion is '1.1.11'.
-Adjust the version to the latest available ZoweApimlVersion.
+    * At time of writing this guide, the dependency libraries versions are as sated above.
+You may need to adjust the versions depending on your service requirements.
+    * The current ZoweApimlVersion is '1.1.12'.

 5. In your project home directory, run the `gradle clean build` command to build your project.
 Alternatively you may run `gradlew` to use the specific gradle version that is working with your project.